Mykola1453/CruiseShipTycoon-Widescreen-Patch/README.md

 ## Acknowledgments

-As many of the tycoon games, this project started with Roller Coaster Tycoon (1999) and [jeFF0Falltrades](https://github.com/jeFF0Falltrades)'s [tutorial](https://youtu.be/cwBoUuy4nGc) on how to patch the game to support widescreen resolutions.
+As many of the tycoon games, this project started with Roller Coaster Tycoon (1999).
+Specifically, with [jeFF0Falltrades](https://github.com/jeFF0Falltrades)'s [tutorial](https://youtu.be/cwBoUuy4nGc) on how to patch the game to support widescreen resolutions.
 You can also find his Python patch for the game [here](https://github.com/jeFF0Falltrades/Tutorials/tree/master/rct_full_res).

 After watching the tutorial, I also remembered I played Cruise Ship Tycoon and similar tycoon games a while ago, hence my patches.
 At the same time, I didn't use the linked patch above in the writing of my patches.
 My mistakes are mine and mine alone.
 Well, mine and [ChatGPT](https://openai.com/blog/chatgpt)'s sometimes.